-Queen of the Red City is a D&D 5E adventure set in Robert E. Howard's Hyboria, although it can be adapted to other savage fantasy worlds and game systems (GURPS and Dungeon Crawl Classics versions are available on www.1shotadventures.com).
+Queen of the Red City is a Dungeon Crawl Classics adventure set in Robert E. Howard's Hyboria, although it can easily be adapted to other savage fantasy worlds and systems (GURPS Conan and 5E versions are also available on www.1shotadventures.com).
 The adventure sets the heroes ashore a primitive, tropical island far to the south of the Black Kingdoms, where they are seeking fortune, fame, and a kidnapped relative.

-Queen of the Red City is suitable for four-to-six 8th level characters.
-The end of this adventure includes pregenerated character backgrounds to help run the adventure as a standalone one-shot.
-There's also a bonus corsair character meant to replace a hero who dies along the way...
+Queen of the Red City is suitable for four-to-six 2nd level characters.
+The end of this adventure includes pregenerated character backgrounds to inspire players or help run the adventure as a standalone one-shot.
+There's also a bonus corsair character background that can replace a hero who dies along the way...

 Characters introduced for the first time in the adventure are noted in ALL-CAPS.
-Ability checks are in SMALL-CAPS.
+Skill checks are in SMALL-CAPS.
 Sections marked with a map are side-quests and adventure hooks, and not important to the overall plot of the adventure.
 Sections marked with a person are opportunities for specific PCs.